No Results Found

 In parallel, she participated in several conferences, courses and was involved in research projects, like attending – along with the Armed Forces of Brazil – a Course for Journalists and Photographers in Areas of Conflict, offered by the UN.
 As a highlight she was awarded the “XXX Human Rights Award”.

 Fabíola is currently based in Paris, France.
-She is a freelancer photojournalist and has been working in personal projects.
+She is a freelancer photojournalist and Plastic Artist and has been working in personal projects.

-Specialization in documenting human rights and gender issues in conflict and post-conflict zones.
+Specialization in documenting human rights, gender issues and cultural diversity in conflict and post-conflict zones.

-Generalized coverage of society related themes with photos and videos.
+Generalized coverage of society related themes with photos.

 News and Reportage